cristinaruiz21/READMEgenerator/README.md

 # Contributing:

     Yes I am open to pull requests.
-Any changes should be submitted via an issue.
+Any changes should be submitted via an issue on github.

 # Tests: